 The china display cabinets sitting either side of an external door are part of a panelled lobby space, cleverly designed to conceal the Miele Mastercool fridge and freezer and larders behind the panelling, leading your eye into the garden beyond.
 They frame the doorway with their tall elegant panelling and deep cornicing, paying respect to the neo-classical architecture of the building.
 The open shelving allows the design to feel airy and more refined like that of a traditional china cabinet.
 With the understated use of colour it is subtle and classic.

-A glazed pantry dresser, uses the full height of the room, harking back to the days of a maid’s scullery, but now appropriated as a place to store fine glassware and indeed the place to mix that all important gin & tonic!
+A glazed kitchen pantry dresser uses the full height of the room, harking back to the days of a maid’s scullery, but now appropriated as a place to store fine glassware and indeed the place to mix that all important gin & tonic!

-Nick and his team have designed a series of rooms that feel as if they have always been there.
-However in doing so they have not lost the opportunity to incorporate every conceivable modern appliance required to run this kitchen efficiently.
+Nick and the Guild Anderson design team have taken inspiration from the period architecture found throughout Trewithen House, and in doing so have created a series of rooms that feel as if they have always been part of this historic home.
+However they have not lost the opportunity to incorporate every conceivable modern appliance required to run this kitchen efficiently.
 The use of these beautifully designed individual pieces of kitchen furniture have enhanced the lived-in aesthetic.
 They have given a homely, yet classic sense of style immediately to each of the spaces.